dfunke/mountains/README.md

 ## Building the code

 C++14 support is required to build the code.
-Binaries are placed in the "debug" or "release" subdirectories.

 ### Build using cmake
 ```